At 100 years old, Henry Danton is still the center of attention in the ballet studio, now full of students one-fifth his age.

 The former dancer once pirouetted on premier stages around the world, then became a master teacher, training new generations of ballet dancers.
 He continues to teach today, and says he has no intention of retiring.

-The British-born centenarian said he has a healthy body and mind, lives on his own, loves his smartphone, hasn’t been to the doctor in 10 years and still travels the world, with trips to London and South America coming up this fall.
+The British-born centenarian said he has a healthy body and mind, lives on his own, loves his smartphone, hasn’t been to the doctor in 10 years and still travels the world.
+He flew to London in October where he received a medal at the Royal Academy of Dance.
+A trip to South America is also coming up this fall.

 When a reporter called him amazing, he was quick to disagree.